Watering hole attack

-Websites are often infected through zero-day vulnerabilities on browsers or other software.
-A defense against known vulnerabilities is to apply the latest software patches to remove the vulnerability that allowed the site to be infected.
-This is assisted by users to ensure that all of their software is running the latest version.
-An additional defense is for companies to monitor their websites and networks and then block traffic if malicious content is detected.
+One of the most significant dangers of watering hole attacks is that they are executed via legitimate websites that cannot to be easily blacklisted.
+Also, the scripts and malware used in these attacks are often meticulously created, making it challenging for an antivirus software to identify them as threats.

 Examples

+2011 Operation Torpedo

+In Operation Torpedo, the United States government conducted an attack on 3 Tor websites.
+The FBI seized access to the websites and continued to run them for a 19 day period.
+During this time the websites were modified to serve up a NIT, which would attempt to unmask visitors by revealing their IP address, operating system and web browser.
+The NIT code was revealed as part of the case USA v Cottom et al. Researchers from University of Nebraska at Kearney and Dakota State University reviewed the NIT code and found that it was an Adobe Flash application that would ping a user's real IP address back to an FBI controlled server, rather than routing their traffic through the Tor network and protecting their identity.
+It used a technique from Metasploit's decloaking engine and only affected users who had not updated their Tor web browser.

 2012 US Council on Foreign Relations

-In December 2012, the Council on Foreign Relations website was found to be infected with malware through a zero-day vulnerability in Microsoft's Internet Explorer.
+In December 2012, the Council on Foreign Relations website was found to be hosting malware targeting a zero-day vulnerability in Microsoft's Internet Explorer.
 In this attack, the malware was only deployed to users using Internet Explorer set to English, Chinese, Japanese, Korean and Russian.

 2013 Havex ICS software supply chain attack

 Havex was discovered in 2013 and is one of five known Industrial Control System (ICS) tailored malware developed in the past decade.
 Energetic Bear began utilizing Havex in a widespread espionage campaign targeting energy, aviation, pharmaceutical, defense, and petrochemical sectors.
 The campaign targeted victims primarily in the United States and Europe.
 Havex exploited supply chain and watering-hole attacks on ICS vendor software in addition to spear phishing campaigns to gain access to victim systems.

 2013 US Department of Labor

-In mid-early 2013, attackers used the United States Department of Labor website to gather information on users that visited the website.
+In mid-early 2013, attackers used the United States Department of Labor website to disseminate an exploit that gathered information on users that visited the website.
 This attack specifically targeted users visiting pages with nuclear-related content.

+2015 Operation Pacifier

+In Operation Pacifier the U.S. government seized a Tor (network) website and installed a malware based "Network Investigative Technique" (NIT) to hack into the web browsers of users accessing the site, thereby revealing their identities.
+The operation led to the arrest of 956 site users and five prison sentences.

 2016 Polish banks

 In late 2016, a Polish bank discovered malware on the institution's computers.
 It is believed that the source of this malware was the web server of the Polish Financial Supervision Authority.
-There have been no reports on any financial losses as a result of this hack.
+There have been no reports on any financial losses as a result of this.